Preparing Aviation Airspace for Vertical Takeoff and Landing Vehicles

 Vertical takeoff and Landing (VTOL) vehicles (manned and unmanned) will soon be a big part of our aviation airspace, and it’s time to prepare.
 Everywhere I look these days, I see information about VTOL, and I can’t believe they are about to be a reality.

-This year, the Vertical Aviation Safety Team (VAST) Global Conference will include VTOL vehicles for the first time; this is an excellent idea since the VTOL market is expected to grow by double digits between now and 2028.
+The Vertical Aviation Safety Team (VAST) Global Conference included VTOL vehicles for the first time; this is an excellent idea since the VTOL market is expected to grow by double digits between now and 2028.

 VTOL are aircraft developed to depart, hover, or land vertically.
 There are two kinds of VTOL technology – powered lift and rotorcraft.
 A rotorcraft is a typical helicopter – it uses lift created by rotor blades that spin around a central mast.
 A powered-lift aircraft takes off and lands vertically but uses a fixed-wing design during cruise flight.
 The V-22 Osprey is a prime example, accomplishing the missions it was designed for, proving the VTOL concept is sound.